thbaylson/Obsidian-Notes/Cosmere/Cosmere/The Spiritual Realm.md

 This is "where most forms of [[Investiture]] reside."
 Does not have distinct locations.
+(Need to find where this was quoted from.
+Arcanum Unbounded?)